This blog may contain affiliate links. Read our disclosure policy for more info.

-There are a ton of winter activities in Whistler, but skiing is certainly the most popular (thanks to the massive ski resort, Whistler Blackcomb.)
+There are a ton of winter activities in Whistler, and tours you can do year-round, but skiing is certainly the most popular (thanks to the massive ski resort, Whistler Blackcomb.)
 So if you’re heading to Whistler for your ski holiday and not sure where to stay, I have you covered!

 I mean, the last thing you want to do is book a hotel in Whistler that makes it difficult for you to get to the ski resort each day …am I right?